The first hours at the emergency department

 The team will want to identify any problems with bowel and bladder control early so that training programs can start as soon as possible.

-Starting your recovery
+Starting your rehabilitation and recovery

 Recovery starts once you are stabilized.
 The team will work with you to assess your abilities and start developing strategies and therapies to begin your recovery.

-Planning for your discharge
+Planning for your discharge from hospital

 What questions should you and your family ask?